dchen327/dchen327.github.io/books.md

 <h1 id="Stanford-AI" style="font-size: 3em; text-align: center">Fiction</h1>

+1. Fahrenheit 451 - Ray Bradbury
-1. 2001: A Space Odyssey - Arthur C. Clarke1. **The Martian - Andy Weir**
+2. 2001: A Space Odyssey - Arthur C. Clarke
+3. The Martian - Andy Weir
-2. Neuromancer - William Gibson
+4. Neuromancer - William Gibson
+5. Lord of the Flies - William Golding
+6. The War of the Worlds - H.G.
+Wells
+7. The Time Machine - H.G.
+Wells
+8. The Alchemist - Paulo Coelho
-3. The Hitchhiker's Guide to the Galaxy - Douglas Adams
+9. The Hitchhiker's Guide to the Galaxy - Douglas Adams
+10. The Martian Chronicles -  Ray Bradbury
-4. **Ready Player One - Ernest Cline**
+11. **Ready Player One - Ernest Cline**
-5. A Wrinkle in Time - Madeleine L'Engle
+12. A Wrinkle in Time - Madeleine L'Engle
-6. Neuromancer - William Gibson
-7. All the Light We Cannot See - Anthony Doerr
+13. All the Light We Cannot See - Anthony Doerr
-8. **The Ballad of Songbirds and Snakes - Suzanne Collins**
+14. **The Ballad of Songbirds and Snakes - Suzanne Collins**
-9. The Great Gatsby - F. Scott Fitzgerald
+15. The Great Gatsby - F. Scott Fitzgerald
-10. *The Namesake - Jhumpa Lahiri*
+16. *The Namesake - Jhumpa Lahiri*
-11. *Ready Player Two - Ernest Cline*
+17. *Ready Player Two - Ernest Cline*
+18. *Station Eleven - Emily St. John Mandel*